cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   pkS = G.ScalarMultGen(skS)
   return skS, pkS
 ~~~

+The second way to generate the key pair is via the deterministic key
+generation function `DeriveKeyPair` described in {{derive-key-pair}}.
+Applications and implementations can use either method in practice.

 Also during the offline setup phase, both the client and server create a
 context used for executing the online phase of the protocol after agreeing on a